nfour/yaef/README.md

 ## Usage

-- When executing this package you must set the environment variable:
+- When executing this package you must set an environment variable:
   - `NODE_OPTIONS=--experimental-worker`
+- Requires NodeJS `>= 10.5.0`

 ## Example